Dragon's Back Hike Hong Kong: A Beginner's Guide to HK's Easiest Trail

 We hadn’t expected to end up in Hong Kong for Christmas, so we hadn’t done a lot of planning.
-However, I had just purchased a book about great hikes all over the world.
-And tucked in a section was one of the best urban hikes in Asia that traverses the island of Hong Kong.
+But I'd just picked up a book about great hikes around the world, and tucked into the Asia section was one of the best urban hikes on the continent, tracing a ridge across Hong Kong Island itself.

 Quick Hike Overview